HL7/cqf-measures/input/pages/measure-repository-service.md

 A PublishableMeasureRepository:

-1. SHALL support measure packaging: [Measure/$package](OperationDefinition-Measure-package.html) operation
+1. SHALL support measure packaging: [Measure/$qm.package](OperationDefinition-qmig-package.html) operation
     1. SHALL support the url parameter
     2. SHALL support the version parameter
     3. SHOULD support the offset parameter
     4. SHOULD support the count parameter
-    5. SHOULD support system-version parameter (overrides code system versions specified in the manifest)
+    5. SHOULD support canonicalVersion parameter (overrides code system versions specified in the manifest)
-    6. SHOULD support check-system-version parameter (overrides code system versions specified in the manifest)
+    6. SHOULD support checkCanonicalVersion parameter (overrides code system versions specified in the manifest)
-    7. SHOULD support force-system-version parameter (overrides code system versions specified in the manifest)
+    7. SHOULD support forceCanonicalVersion parameter (overrides code system versions specified in the manifest)
     8. SHOULD support manifest parameter (provides a reference to a manifest to be used for the packaging)
+    9. SHOULD support include parameter
+    10. SHOULD support contactEndpoint parameter
+    11. SHOULD support terminologyEndpoint parameter

 2. SHALL support measure requirements analysis: [Measure/$data-requirements](OperationDefinition-Measure-data-requirements.html) operation
     1. SHALL support the id parameter